GSLabDev/ScaleArc_MySQL_perf_benchmark/README.md

-#ScaleArc_MySQL_perf_benchmark

-``Whitepaper_ScaleArc_MySQLNDBcluster.pdf``
-this white paper is aimed at measuring the benefits  of use of ScaleArc with MySql NDB cluster for performance improvement using caching mechanism in ScaleArc.
-The tests were done at GS lab environment with the use of Sysbench OLTP.lua traffic.
+#Performance benchmarking of MySQL NDB cluster with ScaleArc cache using SysBench

+This project measures the performance impact of ScaleArc as cache for a MySQL NDB cluster.
+The tests were performed by GS lab with the SysBench benchmark.
+The accompanying white-paper ``Whitepaper_ScaleArc_MySQLNDBcluster.pdf`` describes the details of this exercise including the test environment, process, experiments, tools, and the test results.

-We have made available raw test data, server configurations, R-graph scripts in this repository.
+In this repository, we have made available for reference the supporting artefacts including the raw test data, server configurations, R scripts for graphing.

 * Directory tree structure :
-    - MySQL : Details of MySQL NDB -cluster confiugration details for (dataNode, mgmt & sqld)
+    - MySQL : Details of the MySQL NDB cluster - configuration for data node, management node and SQL node (sqld).
-    - Results :Test results raw data
+    - Results : Raw data for the test results
     - Scripts : R scripts to generate the graphs & sample graphs
-    - SysBench : SysBench lua scripts
+    - SysBench : Customised SysBench scripts